thelia-modules/GoogleShopping/Readme.md

 Beta
 --
 Becareful this module is in beta stage.
-He need lot of improvements and can contains some issues.
+He need lot of improvements, can contains some issues and can have breaking compatibility during the beta.

 Summary
 ---